-As of April 1, 2010 a child who has been determined at removal to be AFDC eligible under Title IV-E is considered to meet the AFDC need and deprivation requirements throughout the foster care episode regardless of subsequent changes in income, resources and parental deprivation.
-No additional eligibility reviews for ongoing
+As of April 1, 2010 a child who has been determined at removal to be AFDC eligible under title IV-E is considered to meet the AFDC need and deprivation requirements throughout the foster care episode regardless of subsequent changes in income, resources and parental deprivation.
+No additional eligibility reviews for ongoing entitlement are to be conducted.

-A child may lose and regain Title IV-E eligibility from one month to the next, depending upon changes in placement or judicial review requirements.
+A child may lose and regain title IV-E eligibility from one month to the next, depending upon changes in placement or judicial review requirements.
 The temporary ineligibility does not permanently deprive the child of future payments.
-If the Family Services Specialist is unable to or does not provide the needed information, to reinstate Title IV-E eligibility, the Benefit Programs Specialist shall work with the Family Services Specialist to secure the required information in order to establish continuing eligibility.
+If the Family Services Specialist is unable to or does not provide the needed information, to reinstate title IV-E eligibility, the Benefit Programs Specialist shall work with the Family Services Specialist to secure the required information in order to establish continuing eligibility.